 Alas, the only revelation I can put my hand on at the moment is the one I had more than a decade ago living in a mobile home park outside Santa Cruz, California, a revelation that dawned so slowly it's probably incorrect to call it a revelation at all.
 The more we live the closer we come to death.
 The more we act the further away we travel from birth, from our source, from those mystical origins where forgetting is not possible because there is nothing to forget, or so we think.
 But that wasn’t the revelation.
 The revelation came as a growing awareness that to be human is to be perpetually caught in a situation of irony.
 And - if one is a storyteller - one eventually realises that the same thing applies to dramatic characters.

-Fixed within a world bounded by habit and routine, dramatic characters are thrust into action by a perceived need to fight for something that they care about, a fight that carries grave risk and not to mention the real possibility of failure.
-However, there is a difference between dramatic characters and ourselves.
-Most of us live lives in which the stakes are seldom if ever high enough to force us to step out of our secure routines.
+Fixed within a world bounded by habit and routine, dramatic characters are thrust into action by a perceived need to fight for something that they care about, a fight that carries grave risk, not to mention the real possibility of failure.
+For most of us, there is a significant difference between the dramatic characters one meets in a script and the sort of people that we find ourselves interacting with on a daily basis.
+The lives we live are largely habitual and seemingly devoid of stakes.
+And what stakes there are seldom provoke drastic measures.
 Nailed to the demands of work, home and appetite, we operate within a scenario that rarely rises to the level of a B-grade melodrama.
-Not that life doesn’t have its moments; it's just that has too few of them, and like any drug, you have to keep taking more and more of it to get the same high.
-For most of us, the risks are manageable and the rewards, though modest, more preferable to almost anything else we might - even in our wildest imaginations - stake our lives on.
-And yet there is always in the background a sense of loss, of not being there, of missing something.
+Not that life doesn’t have its risks and threats, but mostly we find them manageable, and when managed properly they often produce rewards or some long sought-after recognition that makes it all worthwhile.

 The last and most important emotional remnant of the 20th century, codified and immortalised in the words of Willy Loman in Death of a Salesman, is an ironic lament for a lost father - a lament that speaks bitterly to something in each of us.
 Sabotaged by guilt and his feelings of rejection and inadequacy, Willy is unable to overcome his feeling of temporariness, an abiding realisation that he is an under-appreciated, inconsequential after-thought in the account book of history.
 It is the notion of the Fall that runs through most of Miller's work - the fear and the reality of the disconnection that drives the human heart, that amplifies and gives meaning to its inherent imperfections.
 Willy is the consummate imperfect character, ill-equipped to live in the present because of what he has been unable to find in his past, the finding of which is a door to the present, and that which is becoming present (not yet).
 Locked in by his fears as well as by his guilt, he can only live moment to moment, fragment by fragment, where what might be lived loses itself in what is remembered and forgotten - the imperfection of an ontological incompleteness.

 No matter how cleverly we disguise our anxieties they bear witness to the imperfect nature of the human heart.
-To be is to become.
-To become is not to be.
-We are a work-in-progress, incomplete, imperfect, unrealised, and by virtue of temporal actions, temporary - a verb more than a noun, an inner quest and an outward odyssey framed by metaphors, like Escher's "Print Gallery"; we make the endless journey round the pictures, retracing our steps in forgetfulness, avoiding but mindful of the space where there are no pictures, where there is no gallery, where there is nothing at all.
-And like flies in a fly bottle, trapped by a failure of vision, we go round and round and round the moebius loop of a print gallery of our own making, a picture inside a picture inside a picture, forever.
+We are a work-in-progress, incomplete, imperfect, a verb more than a noun, an inner quest and an outward odyssey framed by metaphors, like Escher's "Print Gallery".
+We make the endless journey round the pictures, retracing our steps in forgetfulness, avoiding but mindful of the space where there are no pictures, where there is no gallery, where there is nothing at all.
+And like flies in a fly bottle, trapped by a failure of vision, we go round and round and round the confounding loop of our own making, a picture inside a picture inside a picture, forever.

 I'm reminded of the time the Aboriginal elder, Nosepeg Tjupurrula, came to Sydney and visited one of the galleries, accompanied by Mick Namararri and Tutama Tjapagarti.
 Invited by the owner/dealer to come upstairs and have a look at the pictures, the men trudged up the steps and for the next fifteen or twenty minutes Nosepeg paced round the room staring at the art before eventually settling on a large, Magritte-like scene featuring a day-time sky and a night-time street lined with prim, well-lit houses.
 A row of thoroughly civilised and manicured trees lined the street, each tree encircled by a wrought-iron fence.
 However, one of the trees was missing, and in its place, also encircled by wright-iron, was a naked Aboriginal man clutching a spear.
 Nosepeg stared at the man, leaning in very close, then stepping back, shakin ghis head.
 He called to his friends.
 Together, they stared at the image.
 It seemed to make them all very sad.
 "Tsk Tsk," Nosepeg frowned, "might be kurni poor bugger this one."
 They looked at it for a very long time, then showed no interest in anything else, apart from the tea.
 "So," the dealer said at last, "how did you like the work?"
 Biting off a piece of Arrowroot biscuit, without looking at the dealer, Nosepeg nodded, "Rrrrreeeallllyyyy."
 Then, after a short pause, turning to the dealer, he added: "But when do we see the pictures?"